hg-mirrors/pypy_extradoc/blog/draft/2017-10-cape-town-report.rst

 Hello from the other side of the world (for most of you)!

-With the excuse of coming to PyCon ZA[1], during the last two weeks Armin, Ronan, Antonio and Maciek had a very nice and productive sprint in Cape Town, as pictures show :).
+With the excuse of coming to PyCon ZA[1], during the last two weeks Armin, Ronan, Antonio and sometimes Maciek had a very nice and productive sprint in Cape Town, as pictures show :).

 XXX insert pic